PRMS-Python/PRMS-Python/README.md

 # PRMS-Python
-A Python module to asist with calibration, data processing, and data visualization for the Precipitation Runoff Modeling System (PRMS) computer program.
+A Python module to assist with calibration, data processing and visualization for the Precipitation Runoff Modeling System (PRMS) computer program.